runvnc/rollstats/README.md

 ## How

 It is written in [Tealang](https://github.com/pzbitskiy/tealang), also using the GPP macro preprocessor.
 The macros are helpful to conserve instruction executions, since stateful programs on the Algorand blockchain only get a maximum of 700 instructions executed.
+EDIT: Although I have since found out about the `inline` keyword which will also inline functions and at the present moment is the only way to get function returns to work properly.

 The "random" function is the simplest thing I could come up with that sort of worked.
 I'm not sure it even qualifies as pseudo-random though.
 There are limited cycles left, but it may be possible to make it slightly better.